teambrawley/BrawlStars-Stats/README.md

   ### Disclaimer

   This Project Was Made By A Fan Of Supercell Games And Not Affiliate With Supercell Or Brawl Stars.
 This Project Was Managed And Owned By [`@brawlie Team`](https://github.com/brawlie).
 This Is Not An Official API From Brawl Stars.
+Made For Education Propose.